This page uses javascript to help render elements, if you have problems please enable javascript.

 • If you are participating in a Non-CSUF program, your financial aid funds will be sent to you via direct deposit or paper check.
 Your program fees would not be deducted prior to disbursement, which means that you will be responsible for using the funds to pay for your program fees and educational expenses while abroad.

-If your accepted financial aid award is not sufficient to cover your program and you are unable to pay out-of-pocket, you may consider borrowing outside alternative loans.
-You can apply for an alternative private loan through the lending institution/bank of your choice.
 If you are a dependent undergraduate, your parents may apply for a Federal PLUS loan on your behalf.
 If you are a graduate student, you may consider applying for a Federal Graduate PLUS loan.
 Learn more about, including how to apply for, a Parent PLUS or Grad PLUS Loan.

-How long can I Study Abroad and continue to receive financial aid?
+How long can I study abroad and continue to receive financial aid?

 There are limits to how many semesters you may use financial aid for study abroad purposes.
-If you anticipate studying abroad for an extended period (more than 1 year total), please contact The Office of Financial Aid at (657)-278-3125 so your eligibility can be evaluated.
+If you anticipate studying abroad for an extended period (more than 1 year total), please contact the Office of Financial Aid at (657) 278-3125 so your eligibility can be evaluated.

 right col